dotnet/designs/accepted/2021/preview-features/preview-features.md

 default interface members, and ref structs (such as `Span<T>`).

-However, it's sometimes challenging to deliver cross-cutting feature work in a single release, especially when it's breaking new ground in terms of expressiveness.
+However, it's sometimes challenging to deliver cross-cutting feature work in a single release.
 A good example of such a feature is the upcoming improved numeric support in generic code, with the help of static interface members.
 Such a feature requires work in the runtimes, the languages, and the libraries.
 The work at the library level isn't very high, but it's all about finding the right